 MyILLiad: View and renew interlibrary loan ILLiad items; request articles, books, media not owned by UConn Library and Scans of materials from the library collection

-RefWorks: Manage bibliographies and citations
+RefWorks and Zotero: Manage bibliographies and citations

 MyEBSCOHost: (optional): Save search strategies, set up personalized email alerts, and create folders to save results.
 Create your own account or use your UConn Google account.